RohmadEW/autonomate-laravel/README.md

 # Automate Projects

-This is libraries for create first projects.
+This is libraries for create first projects on laravel framework.